 ISAs are tax-exempt savings accounts available to individuals.
-At WoodWhite Accountants Ltd, we advise individuals on tax efficient investments in the Berkshire area.
+At WoodWhite Accountants Ltd, we advise individuals on tax efficient investments in the Reading area.
 Some information about ISAs is given below.

 What is an ISA?